omeldar/adventofcode/README.md

 # Advent of Code 🎄

-This repository contains my solution of the [Advent of Code](https://adventofcode.com/) puzzles.
+This repository is home to my solutions for the [Advent of Code](https://adventofcode.com/) puzzles.